Professor of Cinema Studies

 BA, University of Maryland at College Park, English, 1994

-CIN 1005 Special Studies in Cinema: The Thought of Film: Cinema and the Mind
+- The Thought if Film: Cinema and Mind

-Neither God Nor Master: Robert Bresson and the Modalities of Revolt (Minneapolis: University of Minnesota Press, 2011).
+Neither God Nor Master: Robert Bresson & Radical Politics (Minneapolis: University of Minnesota Press, 2011).

 Co-editor, with John David Rhodes, On Michael Haneke (Detroit: Wayne State University Press, 2010).